Craniosacral Therapy Rates

 Gentle yoga movements, breathing awareness, and conscious relaxation are available to anyone who is still breathing.
 We all inhabit the body we have right now.
 Do yoga, whatever your age.
 If not now, when?

 Sheryl has been practicing and teaching yoga since 1990.
 Sheryl is a certified Kripalu Yoga Teacher .
 She has completed the Professional Training in Therapeutic Yoga for Seniors at Duke Integrative Medicine in Durham, North Carolina, with renowned teachers Carol Krucoff and Kimberly Carson.
-Sheryl is training with the Daybreak Geriatric Massage Institute.
-She is developing her professional skills to specialize in serving this population.
+Sheryl has completed training with the Daybreak Geriatric Massage Institute.
+She is developing her professional skills to specialize in serving elders with therapeutic yoga and massage.